ARM9/bass/doc/basics.md

 Macros, definitions, expressions, variables, arrays and constants have a scope.
 This allows reuse of common names like loop and finish inside of scopes without causing declaration collisions.

 **Note:**<br/>
-> In bass this also means that these elements do not share the *same* scope.
+> In Bass this also means that these elements do not share the *same* scope.
 Macros, definitions, expressions, variables, arrays and constants **DO NOT** share the same Namespace.
 Instances of all these elements with the same name are possible without collision .<br/>
-> Note: This is considered dangerous behaviour of bass and might change soon.
+> Note: This is considered dangerous behaviour of Bass and might change soon.

 ```as
 variable offset = 16